Interpolation and Amalgamation for Arrays with MaxDiff (Extended Version): Arrays with MaxDiff

 Examples of index theories are $TO$ itself, integer difference logic \IDL, integer linear arithmetic \LIA, and real linear arithmetics \LRA.
 In order to match the requirements of Definition~\ref{def:index}, one must however make a careful choice of the language, see~\cite{BGR14} for details: the most important detail is that integer (resp. real) division by all positive integers should be added to the language of \LIA (resp. \LRA).
 For most applications, \IDL (namely the theory of integer numbers with 0, ordering, successor and predecessor)~\footnote{ The name 'integer difference logic' comes from the fact that atoms in this theory are equivalent to \formulae of the kind $S^n(i)\Join j$ (where $\Join\,\in \{\leq, \geq, =\}$), thus they represent difference bound constraints of the kind $j-i\Join n$ for $n\geq 0$. } suffices as in this theory one can model counters for scanning arrays.

-Given an index theory $T_I$, we can now introduce our \emph{array theory with maxdiff} $\AXD(T_I)$ (parameterized by $T_I$) as follows.
-We still have three sorts $\ARRAY, \ELEM, \INDEX$; the language includes the symbols of $T_I$, the read and write operations $wr, rd$, a binary function $\diff$ of type $\ARRAY \times \ARRAY \to \INDEX$, as well as constants $\epsilon$ and $\bot$ of sorts \ARRAY and \ELEM, respectively.
-The constant $\bot$ models an undefined value and $\varepsilon$ models the totally undefined array; the term $\diff(x,y)$ returns the maximum index where $x$ and $y$ differ and returns 0 if $x$ and $y$ are equal.~\footnote{Notice that it might well be the case that $\diff(x,y)=0$ for different $x,y$, but in that case $0$ is the only index where $x,y$ differ. } Formally, the axioms of $\AXD(T_I)$ include, besides the axioms of $T_I$, the following ones:
+Given an index theory $T_I$, we now introduce our \emph{array theory with maxdiff} $\AXD(T_I)$ (parameterized by $T_I$) as follows.
+We still have three sorts $\ARRAY, \ELEM, \INDEX$; the language includes the symbols of $T_I$, the read and write operations $rd, wr$, a binary function $\diff$ of type $\ARRAY \times \ARRAY \to \INDEX$, as well as constants $\epsilon$ and $\bot$ of sorts \ARRAY and \ELEM, respectively.
+The constant $\bot$ models an undetermined (e.g. undefined, not-in-use, not coming from appropriate initialization, etc.) value and $\varepsilon$ models the totally undefined array; the term $\diff(x,y)$ returns the maximum index where $x$ and $y$ differ and returns 0 if $x$ and $y$ are equal.~\footnote{Notice that it might well be the case that $\diff(x,y)=0$ for different $x,y$, but in that case $0$ is the only index where $x,y$ differ. } Formally, the axioms of $\AXD(T_I)$ include, besides the axioms of $T_I$, the following ones:

 In the read-over-write axiom~\eqref{ax1}, we put the proviso $i\geq 0$ because we want all our arrays to be undefined on negative indexes (negative updates makes no sense and have no effect: by axiom ~\eqref{ax6}, reading a negative index always produces $\bot$).